 Most men think texture comes from product.
 It starts at the cut, and no amount of styling afterward fixes a cut that skipped this step.

 Point-cutting chips into the ends at an angle, softening blunt lines without removing much length.
-Slide-cutting runs the shears along the hair shaft to remove bulk, which works especially well on thick or coarse hair.
-Texturizing shears remove density evenly across a section, which is useful in the right hands and overused as a shortcut in the wrong ones.
+Slide-cutting runs the shears along the hair shaft to remove bulk, which works especially well if you have thick or coarse hair.

 Density Decides How Much Texture Your Hair Can Handle